-Other posts in the Using Linux in Embedded Systems series:
+An Introduction to Using Linux in Embedded Systems

 Linux is a widely used operating system in embedded systems.
 It’s used in cellphones, TVs, set-top boxes, car consoles, smart home devices, and more.
 Just because it’s used a lot though, doesn’t mean it’s necessarily right for you.
 So in this first article in a series, I’ll outline when and why to use Linux as the right operating system for your embedded system.

 Linux appeals to a lot of people because it’s royalty-free.
 To be clear, there are other costs associated with using it.
 It’s not a drop-in, hands-off, operating system; it requires attention.
 Other proprietary operating systems are the same way, but the difference is that with those you pay the vendor to give it that attention.